Charybdis: Jason and the Argonauts

-The Argonauts were able to avoid both dangers because Hera ordered the Nereid nymph Thetis, Achilles' mother, to guide them through the perilous passage.
+The Argonauts were able to avoid both dangers because Hera ordered the Nereid Thetis to guide them through the perilous passage.

 The Aeneid

-In the Aeneid the Trojans are warned by Helenus of Scylla and Charybdis, and are advised to avoid them by sailing around Pachynus point (Cape Passero) rather than risk the strait.
-Later however they find themselves passing Etna, and have to row for their lives to escape Charybdis.
+In the Aeneid, the Trojans are warned by Helenus of Scylla and Charybdis, and are advised to avoid them by sailing around Pachynus point (Cape Passero) rather than risk the strait.
+Later, however, they find themselves passing Etna, and have to row for their lives to escape Charybdis.

 Aesop

 Aristotle mentions in his Meteorologica that Aesop once teased a ferryman by telling him a myth concerning Charybdis.
 With one gulp of the sea, she brought the mountains to view; islands appeared after the next.
 The third is yet to come and will dry the sea altogether, thus depriving the ferryman of his livelihood.